ZohaibCodez/agents-sdk-from-zero/modules/01_agents/README.md

 - Advanced agent features: agent cloning (with different personalities), agent-as-tool, tool orchestration, and advanced context management
 - Shows how to build complex agent workflows and tool-based orchestration

+### `09_tool_behaviour.py`
+- Tool behavior control patterns: default behavior (run_llm_again), stop on first tool, stop at specific tools (StopAtTools), and custom tool behavior functions
+- Demonstrates how to control when and how agents use tools during execution
+- Shows different execution flows and tool orchestration strategies

 ---

 ## 🛠️ Configuration